unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-VisualStates.md

 ---
-uid: Reference.Markup.HowToCustomMarkupProjectVisualStates
+uid: Learn.Tutorials.HowToCustomMarkupProjectVisualStates
 ---

 # Getting Started with UserControl and VisualStatesManager

-In the previous session we learn how to [Custom your own C# Markup and Learn how to use Toolkit](xref:Reference.Markup.HowToCustomMarkupProjectToolkit).
+In the previous session we learn how to [Custom your own C# Markup and Learn how to use Toolkit](xref:Learn.Tutorials.HowToCustomMarkupProjectToolkit).

 Now we will learn how to use the [UserControl](https://platform.uno/docs/articles/implemented/windows-ui-xaml-controls-page.html) and the [VisualStateManagers](xref:Reference.Markup.VisualStateManager).